Skip to product information

 ROOTSTOCK

 The pink fleshed pomelo fruit are large and oval to pear-shaped.
 It's nearly seedless and the skin turns light yellow when ripe in New Zealand (in tropical countries the skin stays green).
-Inside, the fruit has many segments, and the membranes separating them tend to split open at the center when the fruit is fully ripe, making them easy to peel and eat.
-The flesh has a hint of pink, and is very juicy, offering a beautiful flavor with a good sweetness.
+Inside, the fruit has many segments, and the membranes separating them tend to split open at the centre when the fruit is fully ripe, making them easy to peel and eat.
+The flesh has a hint of pink, and is very juicy, offering a beautiful flavour with a good sweetness.
 This fruit matures later in the season.

 The tree itself is vigorous, and can grow large, and spreads widely if left unpruned.
 Pomelos respond well to pruning and it is easy to keep the tree to a manageable size.
 Its leaves are broad and pointed, and growth have a faint fuzz.
 Pomelos prefer a lot of heat to get the fruit larger and sweeter, so planting in a sunny, warm position is best.
-They can also be grown in a large pot, and can be grown in a greenhouse.
+They can also be grown in a large pot and can be grown in a greenhouse.
 The pink fleshed pomelo is a very heavy producer, but thinning is recommended to get the remaining fruit larger.

 Citrus Care Tips